Canada–United States relations: American Revolutionary War

-War of 1812
+War of 1812 (1812-1815)

-The Treaty of Paris, which ended the war, called for British forces to vacate all their forts south of the Great Lakes border.
-Britain refused to do so, citing failure of the United States to provide financial restitution for Loyalists who had lost property in the war.
+The Treaty of Paris of 1783, which ended the American Revolutionary War, called for British forces to vacate all their forts south of the Great Lakes border.
+Britain refused to do so, citing the failure of the newly independent United States to provide financial restitution for Loyalists who had lost property in the war.
 The Jay Treaty in 1795 with Great Britain resolved that lingering issue and the British departed the forts.
 Thomas Jefferson saw the nearby British presence as a threat to the United States, and so he opposed the Jay Treaty, and it became one of the major political issues in the United States at the time.
 Thousands of Americans immigrated to Upper Canada (Ontario) from 1785 to 1812 to obtain cheaper land and better tax rates prevalent in that province; despite expectations that they would be loyal to the U.S. if a war broke out, in the event they were largely non-political.

-Tensions mounted again after 1805, erupting into the War of 1812, when the United States declared war on Britain.
+Tensions mounted again after 1805, erupting into the War of 1812 (1812–1815), when the United States Congress, approved/signed by the fourth President James Madison (1751–1836, served 1809–1817), declared war in June 1812 on Britain.
 The Americans were angered by British harassment of U.S. ships on the high seas and seizure of 6,000 sailors from American ships, severe restrictions against neutral American trade with France, and British support for hostile Native American tribes in Ohio and territories the U.S. had gained in 1783.
 American "honor" was an implicit issue.
 While the Americans could not hope to defeat the Royal Navy and control the seas, they could call on an army much larger than the British garrison in Canada, and so a land invasion of Canada was proposed as the most advantageous means of attacking the British Empire.
 Americans on the western frontier also hoped an invasion would bring an end to British support of Native American resistance to American expansion, typified by Tecumseh's coalition of tribes.
 Americans may also have wanted to acquire Canada.